 The employee may request that the persons conducting and witnessing the search is of the same sex as themselves.

-An employee who unreasonably refuses to allow a search may be subject to the Staff/Officer Disciplinary Procedures.

-Where an employee is found to be in possession of prohibited alcohol or drugs, or there is evidence to suggest that they have committed a criminal offence, they will be suspended on full pay pending a further investigation, which may result in disciplinary action including dismissal.
+Where an employee is found to be in possession of prohibited drugs, or there is evidence to suggest that they have committed a criminal offence, they will be suspended on full pay pending a further investigation, which may result in disciplinary action including dismissal.

-The Guild reserves the right to inform the police of any suspicion if may have with regards to the use of drugs or alcohol by any of its employees on Guild premises and with regards to any other criminal offence.